dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 * Manila
 * Tokyo

-## A bit more fancy
+## Lime Time

-We flew from Coron in the early evening, and I was really feeling the jet lag by the time we arrived at our hotel (Lime Resort El Nido).
-We had originally intended to see what tour packages the hotel had but the markup was so high that my dad ended up searching around for a better provider, and the next morning we booked a custom tour via [El Bacuit Travel and Tours](http://elbacuit.weebly.com).
-This was probably easier to do because there were nine of us so we could get a whole boat to ourselves—if we had been a smaller party we would likely have to share a boat with other groups.
+We flew from Coron in the early evening—which was good, in that it allowed us to squeeze in an island tour in Coron.
+On the flip side, I was really feeling the jet lag by the time we arrived at our hotel (Lime Resort El Nido).

+We had originally intended to see what tour packages the hotel offered but the markup was so high that my dad ended up searching around for a better provider, and the next morning we booked a custom tour via [El Bacuit Travel and Tours](http://elbacuit.weebly.com).
+Because there were nine of us so we could get a whole boat to ourselves—if we had been a smaller party we would likely have to share a boat with other groups.

 ![An ocean view with multiple islands on the horizon line, with a small boat in the distance.
 In the foreground is a silhouette of a tree.](phl-jpn-elnido-2.jpg "Looking out from Lime Resort to the ocean"){data-responsiver=cinemascope}

 ## Big Lagoon

 The first stop on our tour was the Big Lagoon on Miniloc Island, and our guide wanted to get us there early before the rest of the tour groups started to crowd in.
-We anchored offshore and transferred to kayaks—there was a kayak rental setup on the water, and you would transfer from your banka to a kayak and paddle in to the lagoon
+We anchored offshore where there was a kayak rental station, transferred from the banka to kayaks, and paddled in.
+My dad and I shared a kayak.

 {% videoloop "./phl-jpn-elnido-biglagoon.mp4", "View from behind multiple kayaks paddling between small islands." %}